 In order to avoid ruining your chances unintentionally, you should not add your 3.4 GPA to your resume, especially if they didn’t specifically note that you should add it.
 If it seems too low, the recruiter may reject the candidate.

-On our blog, you can also find where to order resumes from real professionals.
-Anyways, learn more about adding a 3.4 GPA to your resume by reading some of the answers to the FAQs related to the subject.
+Learn more about adding a 3.4 GPA to your resume by reading some of the answers to the FAQs related to the subject.
 Take a look at how we answered job applicants’ frequently asked questions:

 Should I Put 3.3 GPA on Resume?

 Some companies look for achievements that demonstrate teamwork or leadership, whereas others are concerned about your score.
 The latter will let you know that they need you to list your 3.3 grade point average.